Speech Rate Calculator

 What is words per minute (WPM)?

-Words per minute is a measure of speaking speed.
+Words per minute (WPM) is a measure of speaking speed.
 It counts how many words you speak in sixty seconds.
-The average English speaker talks at about 130 WPM in conversation, but the ideal range for job interviews is 120–160 WPM.
+The average English speaker talks at about 130 words per minute in conversation, but the ideal range for job interviews is 120-160 WPM, fast enough to sound confident, slow enough for the interviewer to follow your points.

 What's a good speaking pace for job interviews?

-The ideal interview speaking rate is between 120 and 160 words per minute.
-Below 120 WPM can signal hesitation.
-Above 160 WPM, interviewers struggle to process your points.
-Strategic pauses at this range convey confidence and clarity.
+Research from the University of Michigan suggests the ideal interview speaking rate is between 120 and 160 words per minute.
+Below 120 WPM can signal hesitation or under-preparation.
+Above 160 WPM, interviewers struggle to process your points and may perceive nervousness.
+Strategic pauses at 120-160 WPM convey confidence and clarity.

 How does the "Just speak" mode work?